practicalli/neovim/install/index.md

 Practicalli Neovim provides a feature rich configuration for Neovim and all the tools required for effective Clojure development (and other Lisp dialects too).

-A Clojure development environment within requires

 * [Clojure tooling and a Java SDK](clojure.md) (Java Virtual Machine)
 * [Neovim 7 or nightly build](neovim.md)
 * [Neovim package manager and packages](packages/index.md)

-Neovim and its packages use external tools (providers) for some features.
+* [NerdFonts](https://www.nerdfonts.com/) for icon support in themes and status line

-# Summary of Install
+# Brief summary of install

 If you are familiar with most of the tools required, then the quick start list below provides an ultra-terse version on how to get started with Neovim and Clojure development.